xavierchia/xavierchia.github.io/_posts/2022-01-26-stay-in-touch.md

 - Every day at 6am in the morning the automation is started.
 - The first action is to find all records in the **Established Contacts** table where the **Trigger Reminder** column contains the word “Trigger Reminder”.
 (Remember that this column is populated through a formula that compares today’s date to the **Next Contact** column.)
-- The second action is a little custom script that automatically picks one random entry from the **Potential New Contacts** table and then updates the **Reach Out** and **When to Reach Out**  fields for this entry. ****Of course, the script only picks from the list of entries that haven’t been picked before.
-This is why the **Reach Out** column is updated**.** Only records where the **Reach Out** column is not equal to “Yes” are used.
+- The second action is a little custom script that automatically picks one random entry from the **Potential New Contacts** table and then updates the **Reach Out** and **When to Reach Out**  fields for this entry.
+Of course, the script only picks from the list of entries that haven’t been picked before.
+This is why the **Reach Out** column is updated.
+Only records where the **Reach Out** column is not equal to “Yes” are used.
 Moreover, the script returns the record it picked randomly so I can use this information in the next step.
 - The final step is that all the information from the previous steps are put into an email which is then sent to my email address.
 This includes the one entry from the **Potential New Contacts** table that was picked randomly and the list of people from the **Established Contacts** table that a due for a new message.

 Now that’s it!